-One way that HubSpot deduplicates contacts is through browser cookies.
-This can sometimes cause an issue if multiple people fill out a form on the same browser.
-This results in each form submission overwriting the existing values on a single contact record, based on the cookie.
-We do have some resources that discuss how to prevent this from happening on your forms, but if it does occur, below are two approaches to correct your data.
+HubSpot can deduplicate contacts through browser cookies.
+If multiple people fill out a form on the same browser, each form submission will overwrite the existing values on a single contact record, based on the cookie.

 Reimporting form submissions to create new contacts